v. fell(fĕl), fall·en(fôlən), fall·ing, falls

 7. Any of several pendent articles of dress, especially:

 a.
-A veil hung from a woman's hat and down her back.
+A veil hung from a hat and down the wearer's back.

 b.
 An ornamental cascade of lace or trimming attached to a dress, usually at the collar.